itmusings/itmusings.github.io/_posts/2008-02-03-caching-stuff-you-have-always-wanted-to-know-but-were-afraid-to-ask.md

 home_page: false
 ---

-# Caching - stuff you have always wanted to know but were afraid to ask

 I was having a recent chat about caching with someone.
 It was interesting enough for me to reflect on and add to my ruminations here in this blog.

 ### The Basic Idea